MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/Troubleshoot-rhel-packemaker-cluster-services-resources-startup-issues-Azure.md

     ```

-       - If SAP DB and services are not active on the node, ask SAP admin to Stop HANA DB in secondary node first and then in the primary node.
+       - If SAP DB and services aren't active on the node, ask SAP admin to Stop HANA DB in secondary node first and then in the primary node.

     ```bash
     'HDB stop'